Yuzi1221/rohuna_magic_language_and_keyboard/README.md

 * Note: If the keyboard gets updated you will need to uninstall and install the new one, duplicates cannot be made!

 # Future Updates
-* If the Discord Server gets popular I will add coding slang
+* If the Discord Server gets popular I will add coding slang and other slang
 * If the language gets real popular I will make a coding language in Yedekua

 # Credits